Monte Carlo: History

 In 1856, Charles III of Monaco granted a concession to Napoleon Langlois and Albert Aubert, to establish a sea-bathing facility for the treatment of various diseases, and to build a German-style casino.

 The initial casino opened in La Condamine in 1862, but was unsuccessful.
 It relocated several times, before reaching its present location in the "Les Spélugues" (The Caves) area of Monte Carlo.
 Success came slowly, largely because Monaco was inaccessible from much of Europe.
 The railway, installed in 1868, brought with it an influx of people, and Monte Carlo grew in wealth.

 Saint-Charles Church on Monte Carlo's Avenue Sainte-Charles was completed in 1883.
 It was restored in its centenary year.

-The municipality of Monte Carlo was created in 1911, when the Constitution divided the principality of Monaco into three municipalities.
+The municipality of Monte Carlo was created in 1911, when the constitution divided the principality of Monaco into three municipalities.
 Monte Carlo encompassed the existing neighborhoods of La Rousse/Saint Roman, Larvotto/Bas Moulins, and Saint Michel.
 The municipalities merged in 1917, after accusations that the government used them to "divide and conquer".
-Since then, they are wards (quartiers).
-Today, Monaco is divided into 10 wards, with an eleventh planned (but currently postponed) to encompass land reclaimed from the sea (see the "Administrative divisions" section of Monaco for additional details).
+Since then, they became wards.
+Today, Monaco is divided into 9 wards, which are grouped into 4 quartiers.

 The quarter of Monte Carlo was served by tramways from 1898 to 1931.
 It linked all parts of Monaco (see transportation in Monaco).
 In 2003 a new cruise ship pier was completed in the harbour at Monte Carlo.

 Geography

-Monte Carlo has an area of 28.14 hectares (or 0.28 square kilometers) and faces the Mediterranean Sea, bordered on the west by Moneghetti and La Condamine, on the north by Saint Michel and on the east by La Rousse and Larvotto.
+Monte Carlo has an area of 28.14 hectares (0.28 square kilometers or 69.19 acres) and faces the Mediterranean Sea, bordered to the west by Ravin de Sainte-Dévote and La Condamine, and to the east by La Rousse and Larvotto.